ZidiEya/TunisieHUb/README.md

 - React
 - shadcn-ui
 - Tailwind CSS

-## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/8e4c7bd0-3d0a-4af0-a5a0-f4dc85dfac9d) and click on Share -> Publish.

 ## Can I connect a custom domain to my Lovable project?

 Yes, you can!